HealthMesh/Fdatavalidation/README.md

 1. Clone the repository
 2. Install required dependencies using `pip install -r requirements.txt`
-3. run demo.ipynb in the demo folder to see the prototype components
+3. run demo.ipynb in the demo folder to see the prototype components in action

 ## Key Features